Capstone-Bangkit-KulkasKita/KulkasKita-CC/README.md

-# KulkasKita-CC API
+# KulkasKita API

-This repository contains the code for the KulkasKita-CC API, which is built using Node.js and Express.
-The API provides backend functionality for the KulkasKita-CC app, allowing users to perform various operations related to managing a refrigerator.
+This repository contains the code for the KulkasKita API, which is built using Node.js and Express.
+The API provides backend functionality for the KulkasKita app, allowing users to perform various operations related to managing a refrigerator.

 ## Getting Started